odaiwai/math_problem/README.md

 						ppp_char = '{:+04d}'.format(ppp)
 						if numbers_ok([a, b, c, d, e, f, g, h]): if (ppp_char[1] == ppp_char[2] == ppp_char[3]):
-								print 'solution: ', a, b, c, d, e, f, g, h, ppp
+								print('solution: ', a, b, c, d, e, f, g, h, ppp)
 ````

 Not shown in that script are the subroutines max() and numbers_ok(), which determine the maximum number in a list and query if all numbers in a list are unique respectively.
-They're in the Python Script: [math_problem.py][1], but contain a few language concepts which are probably a little complex for Python Neophytes, and not really relevant to solving the mathematics problem here.
+They're in the Python Script: math_problem.py but are not really relevant to solving the mathematics problem here.

 ## Solutions - Brute Force